 The Challenges of Immuno-Oncology Clinical Development, Part III

-In the third of a four-part series, Jai Balkissoon, vice president of global product development, writes about the challenges in developing immuno-oncology therapies in combination clinical trials.
+In the third of a four-part series, Jai Balkissoon, vice president of medical and scientific strategy, writes about the challenges in developing immuno-oncology therapies in combination clinical trials.

 Immuno-oncology (I-O) has emerged as one of the most promising areas of cancer research.
 Though we have only begun to tap its potential, new immunotherapies have dramatically benefited thousands of patients across the United States, Europe and Asia in many indications, demonstrating more durable responses along with improved median overall survival and without significantly increased toxicity.